leanEthereum/leanSig/README.md

 cargo bench
 ```

-The schemes that are benchmarked are hardcoded instantiations of the generic framework, which are defined in `hashsig::signature::generalized_xmss`.
+The schemes that are benchmarked are hardcoded instantiations of the generic framework, which are defined in `leansig::signature::generalized_xmss`.
 The parameters of these instantiations have been chosen carefully with the aim to achieve a desired security level.
 By default, key generation is not benchmarked.
 There are two options to benchmark it:
 1. add the option `--features with-gen-benches-poseidon` or `--features with-gen-benches-poseidon-top-level` to `cargo bench`.
 Note that this will make benchmarks very slow, as key generation will be repeated within the benchmarks.
 Especially for Poseidon, this is not recommended.